 In an effort to address the state’s three-year recidivism rate of approximately 40 percent, Arizona Governor Doug Ducey initiated a recidivism reduction breakthrough project in the fall of 2016.
 The efforts of the NCJRP Team have been aligned to further the goals of the Recidivism Reduction Breakthrough Project.
-The NCJRP Team decided to focus initial efforts on Arizona’s offender reentry process as the best opportunity for data-driven, best practice-based improvements that would hopefully lead to a reduction in the recidivism rates.
-Their work is intended to further integrate data-driven best practices and processes into our efforts to improve our reentry process and reduce offender recidivism and to address mental health and substance use disorders in the justice-involved population.
+The NCJRP Team focused efforts on Arizona’s offender reentry process as the best opportunity for data-driven, best practice-based improvements.

-Oregon requested/received a National Criminal Justice Reform Project technical assistance grant to engage in planning for pretrial justice reform in Oregon.
+Oregon received NCJRP assistance to engage in planning for pretrial justice reform in Oregon.
 A pretrial workgroup was created for this purpose.
-This report describes the results of the workgroup planning efforts and provides a path forward for Oregon pretrial justice reform.
-This state plan/ report provides a background on the problem, describes the Pretrial Workgroup activities to date, and includes a list of opportunities to improve the Oregon pretrial justice system.
-The state plan will be presented to Governor Brown at the conclusion of 2017.
-It is anticipated that the report will be vetted by Oregon’s Public Safety Task Force when they begin their work in January 2018 and establish a process to implement the plan for Oregon pretrial reform.
+This report describes the results of the workgroup planning efforts and provided a path forward for Oregon pretrial justice reform.
+The state plan/ report provides a background on the problem, describes the Pretrial Workgroup activities in Phase I and II, and includes a list of opportunities to improve the Oregon pretrial justice system.
+The state plan was presented to Governor Brown at the conclusion of 2017.
+The report was vetted by Oregon’s Public Safety Task Force when they began their work to establish a process to implement the plan for Oregon pretrial reform during Phase III.